JocysCom/UMQF/MORA/analysis/jekyll-hyde/entities/jekyll-actions.md

 1. Dr. Lanyon (Witness to transformation)

 ### 1 Dr. Lanyon - psychological shock and death

+Context: Driven by desperation to retrieve his drugs, Jekyll revealed his transformation to Lanyon, causing a shock so severe it led to Lanyon's physical decline and death.

 - ΔOS = -0.80 (Severe shock leading to physical decline and death)
 - VSA(Lanyon):